Transportation Updates for Schools:

 Bell Times Change Request Procedure for School Principals

-The Bell Time Modification Change Request window has closed for the 2016-2017 School Year and the Transportation team is currently reviewing all the submissions.
+The Bell Time Modification Change Request window has closed for the 2016-2017 school year and the Transportation Department is currently reviewing all the submissions.
 If you submitted a request, please see the below timing for this year’s review process.

 Feedback Period with Schools: February 19-24

 Notifications to Schools: March 14-18

 Due to a substantial increase in bell time requests, the Transportation Department has established a priority review process to guide approval decisions.
 The priority review process is designed to ensure all requests are considered based on available resources, goals of the district and the ability to provide excellent customer service.
 If you have questions, please contact Nicole Portee at: Nicole_Portee@dpsk12.org.

 - 2016-17 School Bell Time Request: List of form questions

 - Guidelines to Request Transportation Changes 2016-17: PDF

 - Bell Time Modification Request: Special Education Requirements: PDF

 New Weather Delay Schedule for Identified Schools: